In this article

 What is the main difference between Monk and Quadient?

-Monk offers a 4-day go-live.
-Quadient AR implementation timelines vary depending on the organization and scope of the rollout.
+Monk goes live in 1 to 3 days, so teams can begin automating collections and cash application almost immediately.
+Quadient implementation timelines vary depending on the organization and scope of the rollout.

 How much can Monk reduce DSO?